EventStore/EventStore/docs/http-api/introduction.md

 ### Hard deleting

 You can hard delete a stream.
-To issue a permanent delete use the `ES-HardDelete` header.
+To issue a permanent delete use the `Kurrent-HardDelete` header.

 ::: warning
 A hard delete is permanent and the stream is not removed during a scavenge.
 If you hard delete a stream, you cannot recreate the stream.